bu-ist/bu-django-bootstrap/README.md

 On OSX, GitHub has a great application that allows you to Clone a repo to a folder with just a few clicks, so if you prefer a GUI interface, that's your best bet.
 Here's a download link: https://central.github.com/mac/latest

 3) Make sure the project dependencies are satified by executing the following commands.
-Change ``<myproject>`` to read the name of the project that you just cloned from GitHub.
+Change ``<project_name>`` to read the name of the project that you just cloned from GitHub.
 This is the same name as the folder containing the settings.py file and will be located in your repo folder.

     $ vagrant ssh
     (venv)$ cd quick_start
-    (venv)$ sudo fab vagrant continue_project:<myproject>
+    (venv)$ sudo fab continue:project<project_name>

 Your Environment is now ready to work on and be reachable via http://localhost:8080 (unless there's some extra vodoo happening on the application end).